-Today’s Wonder of the Day was inspired by Driss.
-Driss Wonders, “everglades” Thanks for WONDERing with us, Driss!
+Today’s Wonder of the Day was inspired by Libra.
+Libra Wonders, “What is happening to the Everglades?”
+Thanks for WONDERing with us, Libra!

 What comes to mind when you think of Florida?
 You might think of sunshine, oranges, and beaches.
 You may even picture theme parks full of rides and games.
 However, visitors to southern Florida might have different memories.
 They would think of crocodiles, panthers, and swamps.
 That’s because southern Florida is home to the Everglades!